notalex/automux/README.md

 `automux test` will use the current directory.

+`automux test -h` will list the valid options.

 #### Note

 * Since the opts are derived from the blueprint, the blueprint name needs to precede the opts as seen in the above commands.